fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </details><details><summary>

-## Soddom and Homorra: Story of Lut
+## Sodom and Homorra: Story of Lut

 </summary>